thecompstudguy/universitea-tg/PROJECT_BRIEF.md

 When implementing or reviewing changes:
 - Check whether the change aligns with the principles (Section 4).
-- Update `/docs/adr/` for non-trivial architectural decisions.
+- Add/update an ADR for non-trivial architectural decisions.
-- If a feature impacts safety/privacy, update `/docs/moderation-policy/` and relevant runbooks.
+- If a feature impacts safety/privacy, update the moderation policy and relevant runbooks.

 ---